 What are the symptoms and preventions of Altitude sickness?

-Altitude sickness is a condition that occurs when you travel to high elevations too fast and your body cannot adjust to the changes in pressure and lack of oxygen.
+Altitude sickness is a condition that can occur when you travel to high elevations too fast and your body cannot adjust to the changes in pressure and lack of oxygen.

 Symptoms of Altitude Sickness